 What To Do If Your Golden Retriever Is Aggressive

 If your retriever is aggressive toward people, you have a severe problem.
-If you can not fix the problem, the dog will either need to be kept in isolation for the rest of its life or put down.
-If the dog may be aggressive toward children, you must keep it away from them at all costs- especially small children.
+If you can not fix the problem, the dog will need to be kept in isolation for the rest of its life or put down.
+When a dog is aggressive toward children, you must keep it away from them at all costs- especially small children.

 What to do if your golden retriever is aggressive;

 Use stern verbal warnings when bad behavior is expressed.
 Keep your dog on a leash in public and contained at home.
 If the aggressive behavior is acute, the dog may need to be euthanized.
-If you believe the dog is a threat to small children or any vulnerable person, you must take immediate steps to remove the risk.
+If you believe the dog is a threat to small children or any vulnerable person, you must immediately remove the risk.
 Never keep a potentially dangerous dog in a home with small children.

 Towards Other Dogs